adammaj1/parameter_external_angle/README.md

 Near infinity external angle of z is equal to angle of z so we can switch the plane

->>>
-since the argument of the Boettcher function is not a main value but a value obtained by retaining multivalency, in fact, numerical calculation using this limit expression formula is very difficult.
-However, an infinite series easily obtained by transforming the limit expression formula
+" since the argument of the Boettcher function is not a main value but a value obtained by retaining multivalency, in fact, numerical calculation using this limit expression formula is very difficult.
+However, an infinite series easily obtained by transforming the limit expression formula"   Souichiro-Ikebe ( automatic tranlsation)
->>>
-Souichiro-Ikebe ( automatic tranlsation)

-### series expansion formula for comp[uting external angles
+### series expansion formula for computing external angles